Question 1:

 Yes.

-Class rule C.2.2 (table) limits the crew weight which must be complied with at all times whilst racing.
+Class rule C.2.2 (table) limits the crew weight which must be complied with at all times whilst racing (as it is a rule of Part II, While Racing).
 Class rule C.2.2(b) makes reference to events having random crew weighing which is envisaged to take place during class events.

-Event instructions (Notice of Race and Sailing Instructions) make provision for equipment inspection which will specify how and when random crew weighing will be conducted.
-The class standard is to select 3 boats at random after racing is finished and these boats will be notified and given 1 hour to present the crew for weighing in accordance with class rule C.2.2(b).
+Event rules (Notice of Race and Sailing Instructions) make provision for event equipment inspection which will specify how and when random crew weighing will be conducted.
+The class standard is to select 3 boats at random (using the CMS to generate boats at random) after racing is finished and these boats will be notified and given 1 hour to present their crew for weighing in accordance with class rule C.2.2(b).
 As boats are selected randomly, the same boat may be selected more than once during a regatta.

 Andy Wibroe